 The second Map-Reduce task sorts the data by segment for consolidation in a single Reducer.
 This step involves summarization akin to that in a GROUP BY statement.

-The previous example illustrated the implementation of RDBMS functionality using Map Reduce.
-This facilitates a more comprehensive comprehension of Teradata’s capability to delegate joining and aggregation functionality to Map Reduce.
+The previous example illustrated how RDBMS functionality can be implemented using Map Reduce.
+This helps build a clearer understanding of Teradata’s capability to delegate joining and aggregation functionality to Map Reduce.